CLOSE

 qtradtion2

-Camp Quinebarge was founded on the shores of Lake Kanasatka in 1936 by Tom and Ruth Kenly and a small group of young men who built the first cabins and buildings.
-Drawing from the New England, New York and New Jersey areas initially, Quinebarge grew with many of the traditions of the time, including singing and developing camping skills, while also creating its own unique environment with Monkeytown, USA, complete with its own Mayor, Olympics and Carnival, which we still have today.
+Camp Quinebarge, located in beautiful New Hampshire, was founded on the shores of Lake Kanasatka in 1936 by Tom and Ruth Kenly and a small group of young men who built the first cabins and buildings.
+Drawing from the New England, New York and New Jersey areas initially, Quinebarge grew with many of the traditions of the time, including singing and developing camping skills, while also creating its own unique New Hampshire environment with Monkeytown, USA, complete with its own Mayor, Olympics and Carnival, which we still have today.

 IMG_6383